dergigi/dergigi.github.io/bitcoin/lessons/ch1-01-immutability-and-change.md

 ---

+> “I wonder if I've been changed in the night.
+Let me think.
+Was I the same when
+> I got up this morning?
+I almost think I can remember feeling a little
+> different.
+But if I'm not the same, the next question is 'Who in the world am
+> I?'
+Ah, that's the great puzzle!”
+> <cite>[Friedrich Hayek][sly roundabout way]</cite>

 Bitcoin is inherently hard to describe.
 It is a *new thing*, and any attempt to draw a comparison to previous concepts --- be it by calling